-The Governing Body produced a Governor Induction Policy in November 2018 which outlines its approach to induction of new governors (trustees).
+The Governing Body has an Induction Policy in place which outlines its approach to induction of new governors (trustees).
 The policy covers the initial welcome meeting with the Chair of Governors and outlines various modules that gradually build up an understanding of the role.
-The policy includes a check list with proposed timings of the different modules that is regularly reviewed (at one month, three months, six months and one year from the date of appointment) at a meeting between the Chair of Governors and new governor (trustee) to ensure induction remains on track.
+The policy includes a check list with proposed timings of the different modules and suggests reviews with the Chair of Governors at one month, three months, six months and one year from the date of appointment to ensure induction remains on track.